Let's Hang On!: Other cover versions

-In 1966 Jan & Dean recorded "Let's Hang On!" for their 1966 Filet Of Soul album.

-In 1969 Johnny Johnson and the Bandwagon covered the song and took it to No. 36 in the UK singles chart.
+In 1969, Johnny Johnson and the Bandwagon covered the song and took it to No. 36 in the UK singles chart.
 Australian soft rock group, Dove, provided their rendition in 1975.

-In 1980, the song was covered by British doo-wop band Darts who took it to No.11 in the UK singles chart.
+In 1980, the song was covered by British doo-wop band Darts who took it to No. 11 in the UK singles chart.
 This was the band's last UK top 40 single.

 In March 1990, British band Shooting Party covered the song.
-It peaked at 66.
+It peaked at No. 66 in the UK singles chart.

 In 1995, The Manhattan Transfer covered the song on their album Tonin', featuring lead guest vocals by the original singer Frankie Valli.
 The album reached No. 123 on the Billboard 200.